The Garden Grazer

 Cooked green beans with almonds, garlic, and tamari on a white plate with serving fork

-Fresh green beans are tossed with sliced almonds, garlic, and a tamari glaze for a flavorful side dish.
-Simple yet elegant, and ready in 15 minutes!
+Fresh, snappy green beans are tossed with almonds, garlic, and a flavorful tamari glaze!
+It's a simple yet elegant side dish that's ready in 15 minutes.

 5 from 5 votes